Troubleshooting Sitemap source issues

 Cause: Accessing the page content requires basic authentication.

-Resolution: Request authentication credentials from the web server administrator.
-Then, open your source and configure basic authentication on the source.
+• Request authentication credentials from the web server administrator.
+Then, access your source configuration and set up basic authentication on the source.

 Missing or invalid form authentication configuration